Black Friday sales have become a huge success globally and slowly seeped over the waters from the USA around four to five years ago.

 I would also suggest looking at getting some good artwork generated to promote your event.
 Festive artwork and sale banners will help drive traffic to your website.
 Also whilst on your website create a call to action banners where if a site visitor clicks on a banner, it takes them through to all of the deals available.

-If you want to find out more on how we can help your business contact us today.
+If you want to find out more about how we can help your business contact us today.